Nominations for Spring 2020 awards will open on May 11, 2020 and close on May 20, 2020.

 Monroe H. Martin Graduate Research Fellowship

 Established in November 2007, this award is given to a Physics Ph.D. candidate in his or her last year of completing the dissertation whose research interests span both mathematics and physics.
 This award alternates yearly with the Department of Mathematics.
-It will be given by the Department of Physics next in Spring 2019.
 More information...

 Ralph Myers & Friends of Physics Award